macccorehenni/OCStories/The Celestial Gods/Origin.md

 It then hit upon the perfect light— not too bright, not too dim.
 It smiled.
 It was all colors together, all bright, but not _too_ bright.

-It then realized that it was still in darkness— its light hadn't touched it.
-"That will not do," it groveled.
-So, it touched itself, its light touching and illuminating its body— "much better", it sighed.
+Then it paused.
+It saw.
+It was still in darkness.
+Its light—untouched.
+That would not do.
+No.
+It reached for itself.
+It touched.
+Light spilled across its form.
+Illuminating.
+"Much better," it sighed.